People often ask me, “Should I try to move around with vertigo or sit still?”

 Whether movement is beneficial to recovery or unbeneficial suffering, depends on the root cause of your vertigo symptoms.

 The movement recommendations depend on the root cause of your vertigo symptoms and may change over the course of treatment.
-To move around with vertigo symptoms, or not to move, depends on the treatment plan that your Vestibular Specialist creates for you.
+To move around with vertigo symptoms, or not to move, depends on the treatment plan that your vestibular health care provider creates for you.

 In this blog, I share examples of the general progression of movement recommendations for three specific root causes of dizziness and vertigo: